LorenzoCavada/DS1/README.md

 ### 08/07/2022 - Lorenzo

 Added the refresh procedure to a L2 cache that detects the crash of its L1 parent.
+Also check the code with Alessandro

+### 10/07/2022 - Lorenzo

+Finished the critical read method.
+Also added a verbose log mode.